rohithart/fan-duel/README.md

-# FanDuelUi
+# FanDuel-UI

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.X.

 ## Assumptions
 - Id/Primary key has been assigned simple or ignored as it has to be taken care when data persistance comes into picture.